Fashion podcasts to listen to now

 The one for fashion news junkies

-Featuring a rotating cycle of voices from the Telegraph's fashion desk, expect frank and often funny discussions of the biggest fashion news stories of the day, how they impact women in the real world and how they relate to wider shifts in business, politics and culture.
+Featuring a rotating cycle of voices from the fashion desk of the Daily Telegraph, expect frank and often funny discussions of the biggest fashion news stories of the day, how they impact women in the real world and how they relate to wider shifts in business, politics and culture.

 Download Fashion Unzipped here